kbharath21042004/SRISHTI_assignment_1/README.md

 - Displays the count on the video frame.
 - Draws regions of interest (ROI) for entry and exit.
 - Supports tracking of people using the Tracker class.
+- Dataset is just one required video.
+- for individual videos we assign the required "region of interest" manually.

 ## Contributing